Merkel to explore coalition options with Greens as well as SPD

 Merkel is searching for a new coalition partner, having fallen just short of an absolute majority in the lower house of parliament, but faces difficult and protracted negotiations with a cautious opposition.

-First exploratory talks with the center-left SPD will take place on Friday at 7 a.m.
-ET.
+First exploratory talks with the centre-left SPD will take place on Friday at 1100 GMT.